-In order to make the market a safe and reliable place to shop, vendors selling food products are required to complete the "Food Handling" training certification which is required by the NB Department of Health.
+In order to make the market a safe and reliable place to shop, vendors selling food products are required to complete the "Food Handling" training certification which is required by NB Public Health.
 Vendors must put their certificate on display at their kiosk.